 - Funding and human resource capacity continue to be issues of concern for the Council.
 The project will require some dedicated funding to initiate and maintain the SOE reporting system.
 Long-term commitments will include maintenance of the web portal and moderation of the wiki site. - The SOE reporting process requires ongoing commitment from the Council.
-The Council will need to take ownership of the process; however, member organisations should be willing to assist with the various aspects of initiating the SOER process. - Data compatibility across jurisdictions makes Gulf-wide comparisons more difficult.
-However, SOE reporting does not necessarily require compatible data sources; rather it requires the ability to report in the current state using the various information sources in a cohesive manner.
+The Council will need to take ownership of the process; however, member organisations should be willing to assist with the various aspects of initiating the SOER process.

+- Data compatibility across jurisdictions makes Gulf-wide comparisons more difficult.
+However, SOE reporting does not necessarily require compatible data sources; rather it requires the ability to report on the current state using the various information sources in a cohesive manner. - One of the main uncertainties regarding any SOER is the use of the information presented.
+Consideration needs to be given to ensuring that prospective audiences are aware of what is available and in what format.
+A communication plan may need to be rolled out to support awareness creation around the SOER.